fenago/Grokking-Deep-Learning/Lab_9.md

 Before moving on to the next section, be sure you can read this code and explain it to a friend (or at least to yourself).
 There are no new concepts in this code, but its construction can make it seem a bit foreign at first.
-Spend some time linking what’s written in this code back to each line of the “Red Sox defeat Yankees” example, and you should be ready for the next section and updating the weights using the gradients you backpropagated.
+Spend some time linking what’s written in this code back to each line of the "Red Sox defeat Yankees" example, and you should be ready for the next section and updating the weights using the gradients you backpropagated.